Nex-Otaku/php-rfc/README.md

 4. Be polite or be banned

 ## Why
-We are tired of waiting when PHP Core Team moves discussions about RFC from mailing list to GitHub.
+We strive to provide valuable feedback about RFCs to move PHP forward.
+Mailing list for this purpose is not good enough.

 ## Who
 https://github.com/Nex-Otaku